Your brain controls all of the movements in your body: balance, coordination, speaking, muscle function, and other basic skills you take for granted.

 A stroke is caused by a ruptured blood vessel in the brain, which causes bleeding, or by a blockage such as a blood clot, which prevents blood supply to the brain.

-Cutting off blood supply to the brain leads to oxygen deprivation, which can damage the brain tissue.
+When the blood supply to your brain is cut off, you begin to experience oxygen deprivation, which can ultimately damage the brain tissue.

 Brain cells and tissue become damaged and start to die within minutes of losing their oxygen supply.